kosmotive/cs2pb/README.md

 pip install -r requirements.txt
 ```

+### Environment variables

-Set up the environment variables listed below!
+The following environment variables are required:

-Then, bootstrap CS2PB:
+- `CS2PB_ADMIN_MAIL_ADDRESS`: The mail address to send notifications to, when important failures occur which might require manual intervention (e.g., failure of the Steam API, or parsing demo files).

+- `CS2PB_STEAM_API_KEY`: A valid key for accessing the Steam API.

+### Bootstrapping

+To bootstrap CS2PB easily, there is a fully automated process:
 ```
 sh bootstrap.sh
 ```
 Note that this requires access to the private repository [kodikit/cs2pb-bootstrap](https://github.com/kodikit/cs2pb-bootstrap), which you might not have access to.
 If you don't have access to that repository, you will have to bootstrap manually.
 To do that, create the file `django/discordbot/settings.json` (see `django/discordbot/settings.json.skeleton` for an example), and then run:
 ```
 cd django
 python manage.py migrate
 python initialize.py --help
 ```

-## Environment variables

-`CS2PB_ADMIN_MAIL_ADDRESS`: The mail address to send notifications to, when important failures occur which might require manual intervention (e.g., failure of the Steam API, or parsing demo files).

-`CS2PB_STEAM_API_KEY`: A valid key for accessing the Steam API.

 ## Web links